-2.5 EU conformity
+2.5 Conformity

-The device fulfils the legal requirements of the applicable EU directives.
-By affixing the CE marking, we confirm the conformity of the instrument with these directives.
+The device complies with the legal requirements of the applicable country-specific directives or technical regulations.
+We confirm conformity with the corresponding labelling.

-The EU conformity declaration can be found on our homepage.
+The corresponding conformity declarations can be found on our homepage.

 Electromagnetic compatibility

 Instruments with plastic housing are designed for use in an industrial environment.
 Nevertheless, electromagnetic interference from electrical conductors and radiated emissions must be taken into account, as is usual with class A instruments according to EN 61326-1.
 If the instrument is used in a different environment, the electromagnetic compatibility to other instruments must be ensured by suitable measures.